nEXam-App/nEXam-doc/SRS.md

 ### 3.8 Online User Documentation and Help System Requirements

 The operation of the app should be as intuitive as possible, so it does not need any further documentation.
-In case the user requires help, we expect to implement a “Help” button in the app, which will include a FAQ.
+In case the user requires help, Future Us can implement a “Help” button in the app, which will include a FAQ.

 ### 3.9 Purchased Components